social-streets/the-slice/site-template/src/data/articles/intimate-moments-portrait-photo-project-matt-payne.md

 tags:
   - "features"
 featuredImage: "/images/Matt-Payne-environmental-portraits-2.jpg"
+author: "siva-thangarajah"
+excerpt: "‘I wanted to meet people and hear about their experiences.
+Everyone’s got a story to tell, especially during this strange period, so I wanted to capture those stories visually.’"
 ---

 Hackney Wick-based photographer Matt Payne’s new project ‘Portrait of Britain’ captures the warm, intimate moments of local families in our neighbourhood.